Izaron/izaron.github.io/_posts/2022-08-22-coroutines-for-dummies.md

 [YACLib](https://github.com/YACLib/YACLib).

 Coroutines are not a bad thing, but the approach to implementation in C++ (with the encouragement of writing everything from scratch) surprised me.
-The overall impression (with the experience of carotene in Lua/Python)...
+But the overall impression (with the experience of coroutines in Lua/Python)...
 Just look at some guy's comment, it says better:

 > Damn, I used coroutines back in 1987, on ancient machines with 32 KB of memory.
 I used it easily and naturally.